False Correlation Reduction for Offline Reinforcement Learning: Related Work

-In addition to algorithmic advances, some research works study the detrimental effects of spurious correlation from the theoretical perspective.
+In addition to algorithmic advances, some research works study the detrimental effects of false correlation from the theoretical perspective.
 To deal with this problem, most existing works impose various assumptions on the sufficient coverage of the dataset, e.g., the ratio between the visitation measure of the target policy and that of the behavior policy to be upper bounded uniformly over the state-action space \cite{farajtabarMoreRobustDoubly2018a, liuBreakingCurseHorizon2018a, xieOptimalOffPolicyEvaluation2019, nachumDualDICEBehaviorAgnosticEstimation2019a, jiangMinimaxValueInterval2020a, duanMinimaxOptimalOffPolicyEvaluation2020, yangOffPolicyEvaluationRegularized2020a, yinNearOptimalProvableUniform2021a, zhangGenDICEGeneralizedOffline2022}, or the concentrability coefficient to be upper bounded \cite{scherrerApproximateModifiedPolicy2015a, chenInformationTheoreticConsiderationsBatch2019a, xieApproximationSchemesBatch2020a, fanTheoreticalAnalysisDeep2020a, xieBatchValuefunctionApproximation2021a, liaoBatchPolicyLearning2022}.
 Until recently, without assuming sufficient coverage of the dataset, Jin et al.~\cite{jinPessimismProvablyEfficient2021a} incorporate pessimism into value iteration to establish a data-dependent upper bound on the suboptimality in episodic MDPs.
-We take a step forward from the theoretical result in~\cite{jinPessimismProvablyEfficient2021a} by extending it to infinite-horizon regularized MDPs and including the policy optimization process, which bridges the gap between theory and practice.
-Our algorithm converges to an optimal policy with a sublinear rate without making strong assumptions.
+We take a step forward from the theoretical result in~\cite{jinPessimismProvablyEfficient2021a}, extending it to address infinite-horizon regularized MDPs and incorporating the policy optimization process, which bridges the gap between theory and practice.
+Our algorithm converges to an optimal policy with a sublinear rate, relying on a minimal assumption regarding the compliance of the dataset.
+Specifically, we assume the data collection process aligns with the MDP of interest.